Nanofus/novel.js/README.md

 #### Format for `[var]` and value manipulation commands

 Commands `setValue`, `increaseValue` and `decreaseValue` allow you to edit any value that is defined in `game.json`.
 Keep in mind that this is extremely error-prone and the changes cannot be undone without resetting the game.
-If you display another choice's or scene's text, that text's tags will be parsed immediately.
+If you display another or scene's text or choices, those texts will have their tags parsed immediately.
+Be careful not to display a text within itself.

 The format:
 ```